Lebaran: History

 The word Lebaran was derived from a Javanese word, and according to Indonesian Muslim scholar Umar Khayam, the lebaran tradition was the result of acculturation between Javanese culture and Islam during the 15th century.
 According to Javanese traditions, the local lebaran tradition of Idul Fitri was first started when Sunan Bonang, one of the Wali Songo of Tuban in 15th-century Java, called for the Muslims to elevate the perfection of their Ramadhan fast by asking forgiveness and forgiving others' wrongdoings.
-The asking and giving for forgiveness during Eid al-Fitr is quite unique among Indonesian Muslims, and did not occur among Muslims of Middle East, Indian subcontinent or elsewhere.
+The asking and giving for forgiveness during Eid al-Fitr is quite unique among Indonesian Muslims and did not occur among Muslims of Middle East, Indian subcontinent or elsewhere.
 Most of the world's Muslims would only express Eid Mubarak (blessed Eid).

 Other lebaran traditions that are uniquely local and derived from Javanese traditions are sungkem and consuming ketupat.Sungkem is the Javanese tradition of asking for blessing and forgiveness from parents, grandparents and elders.
 The parents sit on a chair while the children and youngsters bow deep with their nose tip touching their hands that rest upon parents' laps.
 It is a sign of humility, expressing dedication and honoring parents and elders.
 Another tradition is consuming ketupat or kupat in Javanese language.
-The tradition on preparing and consuming ketupat during lebaran is believed to be introduced by Sunan Kalijaga, one of the Wali Songo who spread Islam in Java, as it contains some symbolism.
+The tradition of preparing and consuming ketupat during lebaran is believed to have been introduced by Sunan Kalijaga, one of the Wali Songo who spread Islam in Java, as it contains some symbolism.
 It is believed that kupat means ngaku lepat or "admitting one's mistakes" in Javanese.
 The crossed weaving of palm leaves symbolizes people's mistakes and sins, and the inner whitish rice cake symbolizes purity and deliverance from sins after observing Ramadhan fast, prayer and rituals.
-Other than Java, the tradition of consuming ketupat during Eid ul Fitr also can be found throughout Indonesia, from Sumatra, Kalimantan, Sulawesi, Nusa Tenggara, to neighboring Malaysia.
+Other than Java, the tradition of consuming ketupat during Eid ul Fitr also can be found throughout Indonesia, from Sumatra, Kalimantan, Sulawesi, and Nusa Tenggara, to neighboring Malaysia.

 Prior to Lebaran

 Lebaran bonus

-Additionally, in Indonesia Idul Fitri has a legally mandated salary bonus for all employees, known as Tunjangan Hari Raya (THR) as initially enforced by Indonesia's Ministry of Manpower and Transmigration (Kementerian Tenaga Kerja dan Transmigrasi) in the 1950s.
+Additionally, in Indonesia, Idulfitri has a legally mandated salary bonus for all employees, known as Tunjangan Hari Raya (THR) as initially enforced by Indonesia's Ministry of Manpower and Transmigration (Kementerian Tenaga Kerja dan Transmigrasi) in the 1950s.
 The mandated amount of this salary bonus differs by region.
-For example, within the Jakarta region it must not be less than one month's full salary paid in advance of Idul Fitri, in addition to the employee's regular salary.
+For example, within the Jakarta region, it must not be less than one month's full salary paid in advance of Idulfitri, in addition to the employee's regular salary.
 Thus, Idul Fitri is also a paid holiday.
 Breaching or withholding THR is a very serious labour law infraction and is punished severely, regardless of employer status or position.